emmanueluche/dune_imperium_uprising_4/Manual.md

 Once all rewards have been given, each player takes their troops from the Conﬂict and puts them in their supply (**not their garrison**).
 Reset all Combat markers to 0 on the Combat track.
 Return any sandworms from the Conﬂict to the bank.

+##### Battle Icons (Page 14)

+There are three battle icons: Crysknife, Desert Mouse, and Ornithopter.
+When you win a Conﬂict and take that card into your supply, check if you have another face-up Conﬂict or Objective card in your supply with the same battle icon.
+If you do, you must ﬂip the matching pair of cards face down and gain 1 Victory Point.

+> Battle icons are cards with symbols of knife, Mouse, and Ornithopter.

 ##### Ties (Page 14)

 When any number of players tie for ﬁrst place: